The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/leveling-guide.md

 ## Gear

-* Reaper wears Baiming gear; the same armor type that Dragoon wears.
+* Reaper wears Maiming gear; the same armor type that Dragoon wears.
 * You can purchase a better mainhand weapon in Rhalgr’s Reach by spending 600 of Allagan Tomestones of Poetics.

   * Eschina at 13.8, 11.7